A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Proposed Approach

-In Table \ref{feature-table}, word N-gram is a sequence of words with the length of N, and character N-gram is a sequence of characters with the length of N. \\ Another statistical model used here was N-gram, which was a part-of-speech model.
-In order to design such a model, firstly, a version of Hamshahri Persian corpus \cite{aleahmad2009hamshahri} was created.
+Another statistical model used here was N-gram, which was a part-of-speech model.
+In order to design such a model, firstly, a version of the Hamshahri Persian corpus \cite{aleahmad2009hamshahri} was created.
 In this version, every word was replaced with its part-of-speech tag.
 Then, a word N-gram model was created from the modified Hamshahri corpus.
-To calculate the average N-gram part of speech frequency of a text, each word was replaced with its part-of-speech tag.
-Then, it uses the previously created N-gram part-of-speech model to calculate the frequency of each N-gram. \\ All statistical language models were developed using Hamshahri Persian corpus (Table \ref{feature-table}).
-Also, part-of-speech tagging was executed by Hazm python library \cite{sobhe/hazm}.
-To achieve a higher degree of accuracy, the texts underwent a set of processes such as normalization and stopword removal in the dataset. \\ Furthermore, the users\textquotesingle\ reading ability was taken into account in this research study in order to increase the accuracy of predicted text readability.
+To calculate the average N-gram part-of-speech frequency of a text, each word was replaced with its part-of-speech tag.
+Then, it uses the previously created N-gram part-of-speech model to calculate the frequency of each N-gram.

+All statistical language models were developed using Hamshahri Persian corpus (Table \ref{feature-table}).
+Also, part-of-speech tagging was executed by Hazm python library\footnote{"Sobhe/hazm: python library for digesting persian text," Aug 2017, retrieved September 1,2017.
+[Online].
+Available: https://github.com/sobhe/hazm}.
+To achieve a higher degree of accuracy, the texts underwent a set of processes such as normalization and stopword removal in the dataset.

+Furthermore, the users\textquotesingle\ reading ability was taken into account in this research study in order to increase the accuracy of predicted text readability.
 User reading ability is defined by the portion of easy, medium, and hard texts tagged by the user from a preselected uniform set of easy, medium, and hard texts.
 User reading ability was extracted from the information gathered from each chatbot user.
 Thanks to this feature, it was possible to assess the text readability for a particular reader by identifying the reading ability of that reader.
 To define a user reading ability for each data point tagged by multiple chatbot users, the average reading ability of users labeling the text was used.
-To ensure that these reading ability levels are uniform, there were some pre-labeled texts in the chatbot which were asked from every chatbot user in order to determine his/her reading ability.\\ Because of the differences in features’\textquotesingle\ scales, it was essential to perform feature scaling on data points in order to enhance the accuracy of the model.
-This task was performed by the tools available in the Scikit-learn machine learning python library \cite{scikit-learn}.
-The processed features and the difficulty levels, derived from the chatbot, were then fed to classifiers such as support vector machine, linear support vector machine, random forest, decision tree, and Gaussian naive Bayes (hereafter GNB), which are available in Scikit-learn machine learning library.
-The test results are discussed in section \ref{Experiments}.
+To ensure that these reading ability levels are uniform, there were some pre-labeled texts in the chatbot which were asked from every chatbot user in order to determine his/her reading ability.